Tuesday, January 06, 2009

 Recently, I got a chance to visit a friend of mine staying in NJ.
 Accidentally, for unknown reasons his cable and telephone connections had to be fixed.

-A technician of Columbian origin was sent to his apartment to check the technicalities.
-Soon, my friend broke into a conversation saying “You're from Columbia?
-You have really beautiful women.”
+A technician of Colombian origin was sent to his apartment to check the technicalities.
+Soon, my friend broke into a conversation saying “You're from Colombia?
+You have really beautiful women

 He replied, “Yes, but they ask for a lot of money.”